 Hudson Valley Magazine: I love this monthly, subscribe to it, and sign up for its newsletters.
 Easy to get to know various towns you want to visit plus their "best doctors" etc features throughout the year have good lists.
 Well, except for best regional podcasts.
 They don't yet do that. | @hudsonvalleymag

 IMBY (In My Back Yard): A local network of town sites across several counties and towns, including Columbia, Greene, and Berkshire, driven by readers submissions.
 I interviewed the founders in Episode 45. | @imbycentral

-Hudson Valley Post: I followed this for awhile, but it didn't stand out to me for something specific.
+Hudson Valley Post: I followed this for awhile, but it didn't stand out to me.

-Event calendars are actually the trickiest since, from Chronogram and HudsonValleyOne's to radio stations like WKZE, there are so many to try to follow and no one perfect source.
+Event calendars are actually the trickiest since, from Chronogram and HudsonValleyOne's to radio stations such as WKZE and Radio Woodstock, there are so many to try to follow and no one perfect source.